beda-software/fhir-emr/README.md

 ```

 #### Docker
-You need to setup docker to run FHIR server, SDC and other microservices. https://docker.com/
+You need to set up docker to run Aidbox, SDC, and other microservices. https://docker.com/
-Once you get docker installed in you local machine, you can run Aidbox and other dependencies
+Once you get docker installed in your local machine, you can run all project dependencies
 ```sh
 make build-seeds
 make up